RJPearson94/demo-typescript-inversify-app/web-app/README.md

 The app can be run from the command line by opening the command prompt in the project folder and running the following command `yarn start`
 **Please note:** if another application is already running on the port specified in the .env then an error will appear

+## Running the application

+The application can be run as a standalone app or within a Docker container

+For both you will need:

+* To open a command prompt in the web-app directory
+* Run `yarn build`

+For a standalone deployment run the following command:

+* `node dist/main.js`

+To build the docker container and run the application you need to run the following commands:

+* `docker image build -t inversify-web-app .`
+* `docker run -p 3000:3000 inversify-web-app`

+The app should be running on Port 3000